 A contract primarily serves as a written agreement between two parties that defines their relationship.
 Policies and stipulations are clearly communicated and outline the obligations and stipulations that each party agrees to fulfill.
 When a breach of contract occurs, legal action can be taken to enforce the contract, reach an amendment or terminate the agreement.
 The laws surrounding contract disputes can be difficult to navigate.
-Our Middletown business lawyers at McOmber McOmber & Luber, P.C. have over 40 years of experience in resolving contract litigation issues and are committed to helping clients find the easiest and most cost effective solution for their contract problems.
+Our Red Bank, NJ, Marlton, NJ, and Newark, NJ business lawyers at McOmber McOmber & Luber, P.C. have over 40 years of experience in resolving contract litigation issues and are committed to helping clients find the easiest and most cost effective solution for their contract problems.

 Breach of Contract

 When a breach of contract occurs, it can cause significant disruption to a business or partnership.
 It is imperative that disputes are settled quickly so that business can resume.
 At McOmber McOmber & Luber, P.C., we represent clients who declare a breach of contract and those that are accused of a breach.
 We specialize in disputes involving a wide range of contract types including, but not limited to: employment contracts, construction contracts, partnership agreements, shareholder agreements, licensing agreements, non-compete agreements, nondisclosure agreements, and financing agreements.